kubewarden/kubewarden.io/content/blog/2021/10/new-architecture-to-ease-kubewarden-administrators-lives.md

 $ helm install --wait -n kubewarden kubewarden-controller kubewarden/kubewarden-controller
 ```

-This will install cert-manager, and then install the `kubewarden-crds` and
+This will install [cert-manager](https://cert-manager.io), a dependency of
-`kubewarden-controller` Helm charts on the Kubernetes cluster in the default
+Kubewarden, and then install the `kubewarden-crds` and `kubewarden-controller`
-configuration (which includes self-signed TLS certs).
-After ~1 minute, you
+Helm charts in the default configuration (which includes self-signed TLS certs).
-will have the Kubewarden Controller running and 1 PolicyServer, named `default`,
+Shortly after, you will have the Kubewarden Controller running and one
-on the `kubewarden` namespace:
+PolicyServer, named `default`, on the `kubewarden` namespace:

 ```console